BiodiversityDataScienceCorp/milkfli-mapping/README.md

   + showy_milkweed.csv: Data harvested from [GBIF](https://www.gbif.org/) for Showy Milkweed (*A. speciosa*).
 This dataset is not under version control, but will be harvested by running SRC/main.R.
   + showy_milkweed_noNA.csv: Filtered version of showy_milkweed.csv.
 Omits individual counts with a value of NA.
   + showy_milkweed_noNA_coord.csv: Filtered version of showy_milkweed.csv.
 Omits latitudes and longitudes with a value of NA.
-  + wc2-5: Climate data at 2.5 minute resolution from [WorldClim](http://www.worldclim.org) (_note_: this folder is not under version control, but will be created by running the setup script (`scripts/setup.R`))
+  + wc2-5: Climate data at 2.5 minute resolution from [WorldClim](http://www.worldclim.org) (_note_: this folder is not under version control, but will be created by running `main.R`.
 + **SRC:** Contains R scripts for gathering occurrence data, running forecast models, and creating map outputs.
-  + main.R: describe what main.R does!
+  + main.R: This script is a compilation of all code.
+It will install and load all required packages, clean the data, and generate all occurrence and distribution maps.
+Running this code is ideal for desktop RStudio, as its length may cause RStudio Cloud to crash.
-  + sdm-functions.R:
+  + sdm-functions.R: Functions used for SDM modelling scripts.
-  + setup-for-current-and-future-sdm.R:
+  + setup-for-current-and-future-sdm.R: Downloads climate data.
-  + A-speciosa-sdm-current-single.R:
+  + A-speciosa-sdm-current-single.R: Script for generating a current species distribution map.
-  + A-speciosa-sdm-future-single.R:
+  + A-speciosa-sdm-future-single.R: Script for generating a future (forecast) species distribution map.
+  + A_speciosa_occurrence_map.R: Individual script for generating an occurrence map.
+Ideally for RStudio Cloud, where larger scripts may cause the console to crash.
 + **Outputs** (contents are not under version control): Contains generated maps
-  + showy_milkweed_occurrence_map.jpg: Occurrence map of *A. speciosa* +
+  + showy_milkweed_occurrence_map.jpg: Occurrence map of *A. speciosa*
-  +
+  + A_speciosa_single_current_sdm.jpg: Current SDM map of *A. speciosa*
+  + A_speciosa_single_future_sdm.jpg: Current SDM map of *A. speciosa*
 + **Photos:** Contains images used in repository and documents
-  +
+  + butterfly-gcb28d28d2610_1280.jpg: Open-source image from [Pixabay](https://pixabay.com/illustrations/butterfly-butterflies-monarch-3407357/) used in main README.md.
 + **README.md:** You're looking at it!

 ## How do I run the code?
 The code used in this project is in R script.
 Therefore, there are two options:

 ### RStudio Cloud
-Will need to run each part individually
+Will need to run each part individually -- need to separate each from main.R.
+I need to practice this.

 ### RStudio Desktop
-Can probably run the main.R as a whole
+Can probably run the main.R as a whole?
+Need to fix SDM models first because they stopped working.